BaconKage/rvu-placements-revamp/README.md

 # RV University Placements (Revamp)

-A redesign of the RV University placements website, built for the **RVU Placement Website Revamp Competition**.
+A redesign of the RV University placement website, built for the **RVU Placement Website Revamp Competition**.

 **Live:** https://rvu-placements-revamp.vercel.app